 • Recognize your communication strengths and develop a plan to expand them

-• Learn when and how to engage in those challenging conversations you have avoided
+• Learn how and when to engage in challenging conversations you may have avoided

 • Session 2: Empathetic Leadership & the Value of Vulnerability – Guest Speaker TBD